testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 </div>
 <br/>

-Finally, any of the \all options in Invoke-Obfuscation is likely to get caught try using a custom combination of the sub options.

 <b> 2.
 Update the payloads to deal with new signatures:</b><br/>
 BC-Security announced on <a href="https://twitter.com/BCSecurity1/status/1247165928757800965" style="text-decoration: none;">6 April 2020</a> that they updated their HTTP listener to evade Windows Defender again.
 I was curious and took a look on their <a href="https://github.com/BC-SECURITY/Empire/pull/148/commits/3bc0eb6e435f39981092ed823da623e22146d2bc" style="text-decoration: none;">commit</a> on their Github repo to see what changes they did.